 Dated:

 (Name)

 Dated:

 (Name)

 Dated:

 (Name)

-We hereby declare that we are a Incorporation, which execution the persons who executed the foregoing Articles of is our act and deed.
+We hereby declare that we are the perso Incorporation, which execution is our act ns who executed the foregoing Articles of tand deed.

+Dated:

-(Name) Dated:
+(Name)

 Dated:

 (Name)

 Dated:

 (Name)

 Dated:

 (Name)

 Note: names and addresses omitted from Service Manual in the service of anonymity.